DFHack/dfhack/docs/guides/stonesense-art-guide.rst

 Here's an example of a typical Stonesense sprite.

-Note that, in order not to conflict with neighboring sprites, a sprite must actually be within a smaller area than its 32x32 block.
+Note that, in order not to conflict with neighboring sprites, a sprite must actually be within a smaller area than its 32x32 block, typically 30x30.
-A template for the area used by sprites is:
+To illustrate this, here is a template for the area used by sprites:

 .. image:: ../images/stonesense-sprite-template.png
     :align: left